 If your business doesn’t have an online presence, it may as well not exist.
-But finding a free website builder and hosting for small business is just the first step.
+But finding a free website builder and hosting for small businesses is just the first step.
 Once you’re online, you need to think about cyber security.
 Every year, Cyber Criminals attack businesses of all sizes, often in an attempt to steal company data.
-Here this post we have rounded up 10 simple Internet/Cyber Security Tips to Keep Your Business Safe from hackers, spammers and more.
+Here in this post we have rounded up 10 simple Internet/Cyber Security Tips to Keep Your Business Safe from hackers, spammers and more.

 What exactly is cyber security?

 Cyber security refers to the body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, damage, or unauthorized access.
 Cyber security may also be referred to as information technology security.

 Here’s what you can do to stop them:

 Use a reputable VPN

 A virtual private network, or VPN, hides your location and encrypts data you send and receive over the internet.
 This keeps sensitive business and customer details safe from hackers.
 Choose a provider that offers 2048-bit or 256-bit encryption.

 VPN provides end-to-end encryption and delivers a secured web connection to company devices, no matter where employees connect to the internet.
 Once your company data is encrypted, it is private and secure from fake Wi-Fi, hackers, governments, competitors, and advertisers.
 Check these essential VPN features, Before Buying a VPN